kirqe/puuci/README.md

 ![](./demo.png)

-What's up with the name? - Those are just the first letters of the model names used.

 Users can submit projects, issues and comment on issues.
 Issues and projects can have files(uploads) attached to them.
+When someone submits an issue a toast notification pops up.

 ### How to run